Organize scattered context

 Try one yourself

-A live, public hike — embedded straight from go.uihike.com.
+A live, public walkthrough, embedded straight from go.uihike.com.

 Between a doc and a video